Gilbert Vaughn Hemsley Jr.: Legacy

 A 150-seat black box theatre on the UW campus is named for him.
 A notable attendee of his memorial service in New York City was Beverly Sills, who announced the establishment in Hemsley's name of apprenticeship funds at New York City Opera and at Wisconsin.
+A not-for-profit was set up to continue his legacy of training and career opportunities for early-career lighting designers.